Soimn/niob/spec.md

 removed from hardware as e.g. the one in Forth, but any minute difference between architectures needs to either be solved by providing a compromise (i.e. defining an abstract machine with a mapping to hardware), or choosing the behaviour on one architecture or the other (essentially defining an abstract machine with the same semantics as the target architecture).
-On modern architectures this is rather easy, since most machines are little endian with IEEE 754 floating point support, however they do often differ when it comes to hardware exceptions and the effects of illegal operations.
+On modern architectures this is rather easy, since most machines use 2's complement little endian integers ans support IEEE 754 floating point, however they do often differ when it comes to hardware exceptions and the effects of illegal operations.
+An example of this is integer division by zero, which causes a divide error exception on x64, but no exception on arm.
+There are however some operations that seem to be legal on x64, but not arm (e.g. bitwise shifts seem to support negative shift values and interpret them as unsigned integers).

-## Syntax
+#### Integer representation and operations
+On x64 ...

+On ARM ...

+Rep, ops ...

+Implications

+#### Floating point representation and operations
+On x64 ...

+On ARM ...

+Rep, ops ...

+Implications

+#### Memory model
+On x64 ...

+On ARM ...

+Rep, ops ...

+Implications

 ## Integers
 Integers are 2's complement